ZhangxiangHu-Ripple/XRPL-specs/XLS-zkLightclient/README.md

 In xClient model, either full nodes or relayers should provide validity proof for new ledger headers.
 In this design, we propose **validation message-based proof** for updating ledger headers on xClient.
-In particular, the design requires an xClient instantiation maintains its own UNL. when a new block is created, relayers obtain the validation messages from XRPL network which are signed by XRPL validators, and relay the messages to xClient.
+In particular, the design requires an xClient instantiation maintains its own UNL.
+When a new ledger is created, relayers obtain the validation messages from XRPL network which are signed by XRPL validators, generate a proof for the validation messages, and relay the messages along with the proof to xClient.
-After receiving the required validation messages, xClient verifies the signatures against the UNL it maintains.
+After receiving the required validation messages, xClient verifies proof against the validation messages and the UNL it maintains.
-If a majority of the signatures are valid, then xClient accepts the new block header.
+If the proof indicates that majority of the signatures are valid, then xClient accepts the new ledger header.

 In XRPL consensus mechanism, to avoid forking, the UNLs of validators should have a high degree of overlap.